-The mean soil PSDs for the different systems are shown in Figure 5_c(A).
+The mean soil PSDs for the different systems are shown in Figure 5.
+(A).
 PSD curves for the individual samples are provided in Figure A3.
-A wider spread of PSD implies a heterogeneous mix of pore sizes and is indicative of soil with a more developed structure.
-The maximum pore volume density for the top soils occurred between sizes 15 and 20 μm diameter pores with the exception for NT-CC soils which showed a bimodal distribution with maximum pore volume density around 4 and 518 μm (Table 2).
+A wider spread of PSD implies a heterogeneous mix of pore sizes and indicates soil with a more developed structure.
+The maximum pore volume density for the top soils occurred between sizes 15 and 20 μm diameter pores except for NT-CC soils which showed a bimodal distribution with maximum pore volume density around 4 and 518 μm (Table 2).